 - In the future Dynatrace will add event loop telemetry to its root cause detection to correlate event loop anomalies with problems

 Our stellar Node.js agent team put a lot of effort into getting event loop monitoring right.
-Much of the findings presented in this blog post is based on their in-depth knowledge of the inner workings of Node.js.
-I’d like to thank Bernhard Liedl, Dominik Gruber, Gerhard Stöbich and Gernot Reisinger for all the work and support.
+Much of the findings presented in this blog post are based on their in-depth knowledge of the inner workings of Node.js.
+I’d like to thank Bernhard Liedl, Dominik Gruber, Gerhard Stöbich, and Gernot Reisinger for all the work and support.

 And as always: Download our free trial to start monitoring your full stack including Node.js today.